-The service is only intended for live fax numbers as such, as part of our process we will remove from the registers fax numbers that are inactive.
+The service is only intended for live fax numbers as such, as part of our process we will remove from the register fax numbers that are inactive.

-Our retention period for complaints reported about receipt of an unsolicited direct marketing fax is 6 years as is data in relation to access to the registers.
+Our retention period for complaints reported about receipt of an unsolicited direct marketing fax is 6 years as is data in relation to access to the register.

-In relation to organisations who purchase a licence to enable screening against the registers in order to identify fax numbers to which unsolicited direct marketing calls must not be made, we have a statutory obligation to keep financial information.
+In relation to organisations who purchase a licence to enable screening against the register in order to identify fax numbers to which unsolicited direct marketing fax must not be sent, we have a statutory obligation to keep financial information.